 What is Benzocaine?

 Benzocaine is the active ingredient used in over-the-counter teething products.
 It has been advertised to reduce pain but has been associated with a rare, but serious condition called Methemoglobinemia.
 The condition causes the reduction of oxygen carried in the bloodstream, resulting in severe injury or death.
 The injuries can include blue or grey nails, difficulty breathing, excessive sleepiness, lethargy, pale skin, seizure, SIDS, or death.

 In 2011, the FDA issued a warning about Benzocaine.
 According to the warning, an estimated 400 or more cases of benzocaine-associated Methemoglobinemia had been reported to the FDA or published in medical literature since 1971.

 What Products Were Listed in the FDA Baby Tablet Warning?

 The products listed in the warning are sold as gels, sprays, ointments, solutions, and lozenges under the following names:

 Teething Tablets Lawsuit

 We are left with the question – Does Hyland’s care?

 The answer is almost certainly not.
-Despite having knowledge of the hundreds of teething tablet injuries, the company repeatedly refused to issue a recall.
+Despite knowing the hundreds of teething tablet injuries, the company repeatedly refused to issue a recall.
 Hyland’s even went as far as telling parents that they should continue to use the products.
-Parents trusted this company and their “natural products.”
+Parents trusted this company and its “natural products.”
 Hyland’s misused this trust and convinced parents they had fixed their manufacturing issues.
 Only after the FDA released multiple warnings about Hyland’s teething tablets, and urged for months for the company to step in, did Hyland’s finally recall their product.